CONCETO/VuetifyTabIssue/README.md

 1. Open the application to the home view with no additional tabs & open developer tools console
 2. You will see in the console, that the onMounted function for the Home component gets called.
-3. Press one of the "Go to Detail View" button once.
+3. Press one of the "Go to Detail View" buttons.
 A new tab will open

 ### Expected Behaviour: